M

 Training

 The Mastador is a quick and eager learner that takes well to human commands.
-Since it has a slight stubborn streak, this dog does best with a firm and strong leader who will take control and provide clear guidance.
+Since it has a slight stubborn streak, this dog does best with a firm leader who will take control and provide clear guidance.
 But owners should not be too aggressive, since this dog might respond poorly to overly harsh training methods.
 Ideally, puppies should receive early socialization and behavioral training between the ages of six and 18 weeks.
 This should hopefully break some of the bad behavioral tendencies that may develop as a full-grown adult.

 Mastador